jchambers/java-otp/README.md

-java-otp is a library for generating one-time passwords using the HOTP (RFC 4226) or TOTP (6238) passwords in Java.
+java-otp is a library for generating one-time passwords using the [HOTP (RFC 4226)](https://tools.ietf.org/html/rfc4226) or [TOTP (RFC 6238)](https://tools.ietf.org/html/rfc6238) passwords in Java.

 ## Usage

 To demonstrate generating one-time passwords, we'll focus on the TOTP algorithm.
-To create a TOTP generator:
+To create a TOTP generator with a default password length, time step, and HMAC algorithm:

 ```java
 final TimeBasedOneTimePasswordGenerator totp = new TimeBasedOneTimePasswordGenerator();